PaolBarba/Data_Extraction_Challenge_ESA_/README_SUBMISSION.md

 # Data Extraction Challenge - ESA

-A modular pipeline for dataset discovery and submission, built for the European Space Agency's data challenge.
+A modular pipeline for dataset extraction and submission, built for the European Space Agency's data challenge.
 This project integrates scraping, prompt engineering, model interaction, and a submission framework.

 ---